PedzSTARlab/sprout-website/README.md

 The SPROUT (Speech Production Repository for Optimizing Use for AI Technologies) project is designed to support the development of automatic speech recognition (ASR) systems and AI-driven tools for early childhood assessment.
 SPROUT focuses on collecting speech samples from four-year-old children—a strategic choice that targets the developmental midpoint of speech sound acquisition in American English.

-This repository contains the GitHub Pages website for the SPROUT project, converted from the original Streamlit application.
+This repository contains the GitHub Pages website for the SPROUT project.

 ## 🤝 License
 See [LICENSE](./LICENSE)

-## GitHub Pages

-This website will be hosted on GitHub Pages at [https://pedzstarlab.github.io/sprout-website/](https://pedzstarlab.github.io/sprout-website/)